 We will examine selected case studies that allow us to better understand the role of experts in society.
 Case studies may include climate change; Brexit; legal and illegal drugs; and vacation.

-This module examines the intersection of three key concepts in contemporary sociology - ethnicity, 'race', and everyday life.
+This module examines the intersection of three key concepts in contemporary sociology - ethnicity, 'race', and colonial modernity.
 It particularly considers:

 - existing sociological theories of everyday life concerning its political relevance and historical specificity, as well as methodological issues as to how 'the everyday' has been researched